 At Yalova University Faculty of Islamic Sciences, activities carried out to contribute to the social, cultural and sports development of students are planned and implemented in cooperation with the Department of Health, Culture and Sports, student clubs and relevant academic-administrative stakeholders.
-These activities are designed to support the all-round development of students and to enable them to participate effectively in social life as self-confident individuals.
+These activities are designed to support the all-round development of students and enable them to participate effectively in social life as self-confident individuals.

-Student clubs organized within the framework of the Regulation on the Regulation on the Regulation of Yalova University Extracurricular Student Activities and the Regulation on the Implementation of the Department of Medico-Social Health, Culture and Sports Affairs of Higher Education Institutions throughout the University carry out social, cultural, scientific and artistic activities in accordance with the interests of the students of the Faculty.
+Student clubs organized within the framework of the Regulation on the Regulation on the Regulation of Yalova University Extracurricular Student Activities and the Regulation on the Implementation of the Higher Education Institutions Medico-Social Health, Culture and Sports Affairs Department, the Faculty organizes social, cultural, scientific and artistic activities in accordance with the interests of its students.
 Students can organize organizations in different fields and participate in activities that contribute to their personal and professional development through the clubs they establish within the faculty or with the guidance of the faculty.
-Necessary coordination is provided for the clubs to carry out their activities effectively and efficiently; their event requests are evaluated by the Dean's Office and necessary logistical and organizational support is provided.
+In order for the clubs to carry out their activities effectively and efficiently, the necessary coordination is provided; event requests are evaluated by the Dean's Office and necessary logistical and organizational support is provided.

-There is also the University Student Council, which was established to protect the rights of students enrolled in Yalova University Associate Degree, Undergraduate and Graduate programs in meeting and developing their educational, health, sports and cultural needs, to ensure that students are sensitive to national interests, to establish effective communication between the governing bodies and students, to convey the expectations and wishes of the students to the governing bodies, and to ensure the participation of students in decisions on education and training.
+There is also the University Student Council, which was established to protect the rights of students enrolled in Yalova University Associate Degree, Undergraduate and Graduate programs in meeting and developing their educational, health, sports and cultural needs, to ensure that students are sensitive to national interests, to establish effective communication between the governing bodies and students, to convey the expectations and requests of the students to the governing bodies, and to ensure the participation of students in decisions on education and training.
 The Student Council carries out its activities within the scope of the provisions of the Student Council Directive.